Come from the Shadows

 Come from the Shadows is the thirteenth studio album (and fifteenth overall) by Joan Baez, released in 1972.
-After recording for the independent label Vanguard for more than a decade, Baez signed with A&M, and attempted to point her career in a slightly more "commercial" direction (though the album still had overtly political overtones).
+After recording for the independent label Vanguard for more than a decade, Baez signed with A&M and attempted to point her career in a slightly more "commercial" direction (though the album still had overtly political overtones).
 In addition to her own compositions such as "Prison Trilogy","Love Song to a Stranger", "Myths", and "To Bobby" (addressed to Bob Dylan), Baez included John Lennon's "Imagine", Anna Marly's "Song of the Partisan", and Mimi Fariña's "In the Quiet Morning (for Janis Joplin)".

 "In the Quiet Morning" and "Love Song to a Stranger" were released as singles.
 The album was recorded at Quadrafonic Sound Studios in Nashville.
 The cover photo features an elderly couple being arrested at an anti-war protest, holding hands and flashing peace signs as they are led away.

 The album's liner notes feature a Baez quote: "...In 1972 if you don't fight against a rotten thing you become a part of it."

+The album peaked at No. 48 on the US Billboard Top LPs & Tape and at No. 41 on the Canadian album charts.